-In most cases, child support is calculated using the North Carolina Child Support Guidelines and Worksheets.
+In most cases, a child support agreement is calculated using the North Carolina Child Support Guidelines and Worksheets.
 Under the current version (effective Jan.
 1, 2019), these guidelines apply to all families in the greater Charlotte area and throughout North Carolina where the combined gross (pre-tax) income of the parents is $360,000 a year or $30,000 a month.
 The guidelines carefully walk through what counts as income and what doesn’t.
 If you and the other parent are salaried employees of a company owned by someone other than you, calculating income is pretty straightforward.
 If you own a business, receive income from sources other than your employment or receive government benefits, it gets a little tricky.
 You should review the income definition carefully before attempting to use a child support calculator.

 In some cases, the guidelines might not apply.
 It’s possible that the calculated child support amount is too low to meet your children’s actual needs and expenses or that the amount is more than the children’s reasonable needs and expenses.
 In these cases, you can ask the court to deviate from the guidelines and to perform a more thorough accounting of the actual needs and expenses and the other parent’s ability to contribute to those expenses.
 Because there is always a possibility that you might need a deviation, or the court might order one on its own, we ask all parents to complete a full Financial Affidavit setting forth all of your children’s needs and expenses, including their share of your fixed monthly expenses like house payments.